DarkCaster/OpenWrt-1505-Custom/README.md

 # Customized OpenWrt fork based on official OpenWrt 15.05 Chaos Calmer release

-_See wnr2200ru branch is you are looking for changes to proper support Netgear WNR2200 routers (mainly for russian and china revisions)._
+_See wnr2200ru branch is you are looking for changes to proper support of Netgear WNR2200 routers (mainly for russian and china revisions)._

 Customizations and patches applied to vanilla source code at "custom" branch: